wilburdonovan/javascriptCalculator/README.md

     automatically runs the CE function.~~
     **Fixed 11/4/2016**

+- Multiplying two squareroots together gives some incorrect number

 Ideas for future potential functionality:

 - ~~Add additional buttons that perform additional functions or give additional values. e.g pi, squareroot, exponents, factorials.~~
+- Make it so that if a operator is pressed after a operation, the operation is carried out on the previous answer.
 - Add the ability to use the keyboard numberpad for input
 - Add buttons for open and close brackets to organise calculations
 - Add more "exception handling" for invalid calculations